Lind-Project/lind-wasm-example-grates/examples/imfs-grate/README.md

 ## In Memory File System

 The In Memory File System (IMFS) provides a self-contained implementation of a POSIX-like FS backed by memory.
 It serves as a backbone that can later be integrated as a grate to sandbox any FS calls made by a cage.
-IMFS exposts POSIX-like APIs and maintains its own inode and file descriptor tables to provide an end-to-end FS interface.
+IMFS exposes POSIX-like APIs and maintains its own inode and file descriptor tables to provide an end-to-end FS interface.

 New implementations to IMFS are usually tested in a sandboxed manner on Linux natively, before being tested in `lind-3i` with a grate function wrapping the new functionality.